 Recommendation Criteria for Animal Advocacy Charities

 Before we select which organizations to recommend, we establish the criteria on which we will evaluate them—as well as how we intend to assess that criteria.
 Below is a summary of the recommendation criteria we use to evaluate charities.

-1. The charity has room for more funding and concrete plans for growth.
-It has plans that cannot be fully accomplished with the expected funding from other sources, and the barriers to accomplishing those plans are monetary, not due to time, a lack of qualified personnel, or other non-monetary issues.
+2. Does the charity have room for more funding and concrete plans for growth?
+A charity that meets this criterion has plans that cannot be fully accomplished with the expected funding from other sources, and the barriers to accomplishing those plans are monetary—not due to lack of time, lack of qualified personnel, or other non-monetary issues.
 Receiving money from donors directed by ACE would be very likely to increase the charity’s total impact.

-3. The charity operates cost-effectively, according to our best estimates.
-Considering the charity’s budget and its demonstrated successes, it appears to be cost-effective in the goal of reducing animal suffering, relative to other charities.
-If these calculations were produced with perfect information, they would be the only factor necessary to consider beyond room for more funding.
+3. Does the charity operate cost-effectively, according to our best estimates?
+A charity that meets this criterion appears to be cost-effective in the goal of reducing animal suffering relative to other charities, when considering their budget and demonstrated successes.
+If these cost-effectiveness calculations were produced with perfect information, they would one of the most important factors necessary to consider beyond room for more funding.
 However, because our calculations are necessarily estimates, corroborative evidence is required.
 Read more about our cost-effectiveness estimates.

-4. The charity possesses a strong track record of success.
-The charity has a record of successful achievement of incremental goals or of demonstrated progress towards larger goals.
+4. Does the charity possess a strong track record of success?
+A charity that meets this criterion has a record of successful achievement of incremental goals or of demonstrated progress towards larger goals.
 Note that this implies the charity has been in existence for some length of time.
 While very young charities may have strong potential to return large results for small initial amounts of funding, donating to charities without track records is inherently risky.